auchinto-c/BlogSite-GraphQL/README.md

 <hr>

 1. Setup the GraphCMS environment.
-    a.
-Create a new Model called `Post`.
+    1. Create a new Model called `Post`.
 Add the following items to it's definition.
-        i.
-Single Line Text - `Title`
+        1. Single Line Text - `Title`
-        ii.
-Slug - `Slug`
+        2. Slug - `Slug`
-        iii.
-Rich Text - `Content`
+        3. Rich Text - `Content`
-        iv.
-Asset Picker - `Cover Image`
+        4. Asset Picker - `Cover Image`
-        v.
-Date - `Date Published`
+        5. Date - `Date Published`
-        vi.
-Relationship - `Two Way Reference - Author (Model)`
+        6. Relationship - `Two Way Reference - Author (Model)`
-    b.
-Create a new Model called `Author`.
+    2. Create a new Model called `Author`.
 Add the following items to it's definition.
-        i.
-Single Line Text - `Name`
+        1. Single Line Text - `Name`
-        ii.
-Asset Picker - `Avatar`
+        2. Asset Picker - `Avatar`
-        iii.
-Relationship - `Two Way Reference - Post (Model)`
+        3. Relationship - `Two Way Reference - Post (Model)`
-    c.
-Add in some dummy data for both of the models, so that it later shows up in our front end.
+    3. Add in some dummy data for both of the models, so that it later shows up in our front end.
 2. Create a **next-js** app using `npx create-next-app@latest app-name`
 3. Implement the front end with the following objectives:
     1. Fetch the entries from graph-cms using graphql